ORGANIZED COURSES

 The courses here fall broadly into four related areas:

-- Courses related to Family Organization, Governance, Leadership and Succession, along with those aspects of the family enterprise that can have a particularly positive impact on family unity and ‘togetherness’
+2. Family Organization, Governance, Leadership and Succession, along with those aspects of the family enterprise that can have a particularly positive impact on family unity

 For each of these four topic areas there is one Foundation Course, three Core Courses and one MasterClass.

-These broad course headings and course listings are reflected in the blue course listings ‘tiles’ as set out on the home page, where the first column of course listings includes those related to Integrated Legacy Strategy, the second column those related to Family Organization, Governance, Leadership and Succession, the third Family Business and the final column containing courses related to Family Wealth Management.
+These broad course headings and course listing are reflected in the blue course listings ‘tiles’ as set out on the home page.
+The first column of course listings includes those related to Integrated Legacy Strategy, the second column those related to Family Organization, Governance, Leadership and Succession, the third Family Business, and the final column containing courses related to Family Wealth Management.

 Statement of Purpose and Introduction to the Raffles Legacy Learning Center